 Final thoughts

 The Westlake Shopping Center remains an important part of Daly City’s identity.
 But like the neighborhood around it, it’s no longer what it was in 1951—or even 1991.
-The loss of the original JC Penney and pedestrian mall may feel like a blow to preservationists, but for many in the area, Westlake’s new version offers convenience and relevance in a changing retail world.
+The loss of the original pedestrian mall may feel like a blow to preservationists, but for many in the area, Westlake’s new version offers convenience and relevance in a changing retail world.

 Still, as we look back on its history and original vision, we’re reminded that some shopping centers weren’t just places to spend—they were places to belong.